mark-watson/Java-AI-Book/manuscript/kgn.md

 I suggest further projects that you might want to try implementing with this example:

-- TBD
-- TBD
-- TBD
+- Write a web application that processes news stories and annotates them with additional data from DBPedia and/or WikiData.
+- In a web or desktop application, detect entities in text and display additional information when the user's mouse cursor hovers over a word or phrase that is identified as an entity found in DBPedia or WikiData.

-I got the idea for the KGN application because I was spending quite a bit of time manually setting up SPARQL queries for DBPedia (and other public sources like WikiData) and I wanted to experiment with partially automating this process.
+I had the idea for the KGN application because I was spending quite a bit of time manually setting up SPARQL queries for DBPedia (and other public sources like WikiData) and I wanted to experiment with partially automating this process.
+I have experimented with versions of KGN written in Java, Hy language ([Lisp running on Python that I wrote a short book on](https://leanpub.com/hy-lisp-python/read)), Swift, and Common Lisp and they take different approaches.
+You might want to check out my [web site devoted to different versions of KGN](http://www.knowledgegraphnavigator.com/).